shayangd/shayan-engine-repo/mango.md

 Mangoes require tropical or subtropical climates with distinct wet and dry seasons:

-- **India**: The world's largest producer, growing over 40% of global mango production
+- **India**: The world's largest producer, growing over 40% of global mango production with more than 1,000 varieties cultivated across states like Uttar Pradesh, Andhra Pradesh, and Maharashtra
 - **China**: Second largest producer with increasing commercial cultivation
 - **Thailand**: Major exporter known for high-quality varieties
 - **Mexico**: Leading supplier to North American markets